 Our scientists and doctors are involved in fertility research and development to make treatment more effective and safe.

-This work is across our clinics in Malaysia and New Zealand, as well as collaborative work with other clinics overseas to ensure we continue to deliver world-class care.
-Our fertility research ranges from ‘blue sky’ science to very practical projects with immediate benefits.
+This work is across our clinics in Malaysia and New Zealand, as well as collaborative work with other clinics overseas to ensure we continue to deliver world-class care with the newest technology advances that consistently improve our results.
+Our fertility research ranges from ‘blue sky’ science to practical projects with immediate benefits.

 - Can we measure DNA in culture media as an alternative to embryo biopsy to screen for chromosome abnormalities?